What It Feels Like to Walk Into a Prison

 What we've learned is that fear, when it's there, doesn't have to define the room.
 Our job is to walk in grounded and present, even when the environment is anything but.

-One teacher describes her first visit vividly: "The place looked like a concentration camp.
-I took a chair in the middle of a semi-circle of convicts, all staring at me."
+One teacher describes her first visit vividly: "The place looked cold and industrial.
+I took a chair in the middle of a room of participants, all staring at me."
 But very quickly, their enthusiasm for the practice changed everything.
-"Their unbelievable zeal for meditation, chi gung, and yoga changed my fear into great love."
+"Their interest in discussing the class material.changed my fear into love."

 Learning to Let Go of Control